galaxyproject/training-material/topics/transcriptomics/tutorials/limma-voom/tutorial.md

 >   *Figure 1: Mean-variance relationships.
 Gene-wise means and variances of RNA-seq data are represented by black points with a LOWESS trend.
 Plots are ordered by increasing levels of biological variation in datasets. (a) voom trend for HBRR and UHRR genes for Samples A, B, C and D of the SEQC project; technical variation only. (b) C57BL/6J and DBA mouse experiment; low-level biological variation. (c) Simulation study in the presence of 100 upregulating genes and 100 downregulating genes; moderate-level biological variation. (d) Nigerian lymphoblastoid cell lines; high-level biological variation. (e) Drosophila melanogaster embryonic developmental stages; very high biological variation due to systematic differences between samples. (f) LOWESS voom trends for datasets (a)–(e).
 HBRR, Ambion’s Human Brain Reference RNA; LOWESS, locally weighted regression; UHRR, Stratagene’s Universal Human Reference RNA*.
 {: .details}

-## MD and Volcano plots
+## MD and Volcano plots for DE results

-Genome-wide plots that are useful for checking DE results are MD plots (or MA plots) and Volcano plots.
+Genome-wide plots that are useful for checking differentially expressed (DE) results are MD plots (or MA plots) and Volcano plots.
 There are functions in limma for generating these plots and they are used by this tool.
-These plots are output by default and shown in the report along with a link to PDF versions (`MDPlot_basalpregnant-basallactate.pdf` and `VolcanoPlot_basalpregnant-basallactate.pdf`).
+These plots are output by default and shown in the `Report` along with a link to PDF versions (`MDPlot_basalpregnant-basallactate.pdf` and `VolcanoPlot_basalpregnant-basallactate.pdf`).
+In the volcano plot the top genes (by adjusted p-value) are highlighted.
+The number of top genes is 10 by default and the user can specify the number of top genes to view (up to 100) under **Advanced Options**.

 ![MDVol Plot](../../images/limma-voom/mdvolplot_basalpregnant-basallactate.png "MD Plot and Volcano Plot")